 Q: Where does most tooth decay start today?

 A: Today most tooth decay starts in the hard-to-see valleys and canyon-like anatomy of the tooth surface.

 Q: Why are these pit and valley cavities more important to detect today than in the past?

 A: In the past tooth decay predominated in between teeth.
-With the widespread use of fluoride, the very nature of tooth decay has changed.
+With the widespread use of fluoride treatment, the very nature of tooth decay has changed.
 The outer surfaces of teeth are strengthened and more resistant.
 Today the pit and valley cavities are more prevalent than cavities in between teeth.